-Building Companion Binaries
+Building Distributable Binaries

 The Companion repo allows you to build a distributable binary from sources by running